Xavier-Lam/JAV.bundle/README.md

 * [JBD-226]No Torture Remaining 4 Shinoda Yu
 * JBD-226 No Torture Remaining 4 Shinoda Yu

-For the uncensored videos being crawled from their official site(including [caribbeancom](https://caribbeancom.com), [1pondo](https://1pondo.tv), [heyzo](https://heyzo.com) and [tokyo-hot](https://tokyo-hot.com)), I recommend to name your video or ancent folder by including both studio's name and the video's id:
+For the uncensored videos being crawled from their official site(including [caribbeancom](https://caribbeancom.com), [1pondo](https://1pondo.tv), [heyzo](https://heyzo.com) and [tokyo-hot](https://tokyo-hot.com)), I recommend to name your video or parent folder by including both studio's name and the video's id:

 * 1Pondo 052611_102 Nozomi Hazuki
 * Caribbean 111914-739 Facial For Mature 8 Part 1 Ryu Enami